FCC v. Pacifica Foundation: Background

 In February 1975, the FCC issued a declaratory order stating that Pacifica and WBAI "could have been the subject of administrative sanctions."
-While no such sanctions were enacted, the FCC recorded the incident in the station's file for later consideration if there were customer complaints about the station in the future or if its broadcasting license was up for renewal.
+While no such sanctions were imposed, the FCC recorded the incident in the station's file for later consideration if there were customer complaints about the station in the future or if its broadcasting license was up for renewal.
 The order noted that regulations on indecent broadcast content had indeed been violated by WBAI.
-The order also explained that the Carlin routine was "patently offensive" and "deliberately broadcast" at a time when minors could have been listening, which were forbidden per the Communications Act of 1934.
+The order also explained that the Carlin routine was "patently offensive" and "deliberately broadcast" at a time when minors could have been listening, which was forbidden by the Communications Act of 1934.

-Pacifica Foundation challenged the declaratory order, on First Amendment grounds, to the Circuit Court for the District of Columbia.
+Pacifica Foundation challenged the declaratory order, on First Amendment grounds, in the Circuit Court for the District of Columbia.
 In March 1977, the circuit court reversed the FCC's order against Pacifica, ruling it to be censorship of a type that was prohibited by the Communications Act of 1934.
-The court also held that the order was overbroad by failing to define the public interest that it was trying to serve, beyond poorly defined protection of an unknown number of children in the audience, while confusing the definition of obscenity (unacceptable for all audiences) as opposed to content that is merely indecent (acceptable for some audiences such as consenting adults).
+The court also held that the order was overbroad by failing to define the public interest that it sought to serve, beyond the poorly defined protection of an unknown number of children in the audience, while confusing the definition of obscenity (unacceptable for all audiences) as opposed to content that is merely indecent (acceptable for audiences other than minors).

 Given the apparently conflicting provisions of the 1934 Act that were raised in the circuit court ruling, the FCC appealed to the U.S. Supreme Court.
-The high court accepted the case in 1978 and resolved to reconcile the Act's restrictions on indecent broadcasting content with its prohibition of censorship.
+The Supreme Court accepted the case in 1978 and resolved to reconcile the Act's restrictions on indecent broadcasting content with its prohibition of censorship.